Being A Responsible Drone Pilot

 Let’s not forget that a drone is effectively like a mini helicopter – in other words, a fairly heavy piece of kit with potentially dangerous rotary blades.

 Your drone might have an inbuilt camera.
 But as you pursue your quest for perfect panoramic views you’ll have to remember essential rules to keep you and the public free from harm.
+Join us as we outline how to be a responsible drone pilot.

 What Precautions Should You Take?